Wodajo/Offensive/tools/scanning/nmap.md

 If `-sL -n` nmap will JUST print out IP addresses. `-sL` is NOT meant for direct passing IPs. (`-iL` passes list of hosts).
 It only return a list of to-be-targeted hosts. `-n` disables reverse-DNS resolution.
 - **host discovery (ping scans)** i.a.
 ARPrequests (MASSIVE broadcasting), TCP scans, ICMP scans and so on.
 Used to make sure hosts are online for futher scanning.
 To skip `-Pn` (no ping, all hosts assumed online).
 To close just after `-sn -n` (-n for no reverse-DNS resolution)
 - **reverse-DNS resolution** of all hosts believed to be online so as to gain additional info that may be stored in DNS (e.g. firewalls are often named `fw`). `-n` to skip, `-R` to resolve all hosts (even down ones)
+  It is done parallely for many host for speed sake, thus "Parallel DNS resolution" in verbose mode
 - **port scanning** by default performed `-sS`.
 To skip `-sn`
 - **version detection** `-sV` to enable.
 Used if any ports are open
 - **OS detection** `-O` to enable